Personalized Prompt for Sequential Recommendation: Experiments

 (3) PPR(light) achieves some SOTA results on HIT@N in AliEC dataset, and generally outperforms fine-tuning in two datasets.
-It is challenging since PPR(light) only tunes the personalized prompt part with all pre-trained parameters unchanged.
+It is challenging since PPR(light) only tunes the personalized prompt part with all warmed model's parameters unchanged.
 The effectiveness and efficiency improvements of PPR(light) are encouraging as other prompts in NLP \cite{li2021prefix,liu2022p}.
-PPR(light) outperforms PPR(full) in a sparser AliEC dataset, which confirms that it is difficult to tune all large-scale pre-trained parameters with extremely sparse downstream instances.
+PPR(light) outperforms PPR(full) in a sparser AliEC dataset, which confirms that it is difficult to tune all warmed model's parameters with extremely sparse downstream instances.
 It emphasizes the advantages of PPR(light) compared to fine-tuning and PPR(full) besides efficiency.
 We can select between the full and light PPR versions according to the practical priority of effectiveness and efficiency.

+(4) Our PPR still outperforms the parameter-efficient model PterRec, it shows the power of our PPR.
+Moreover, PterRec is a meticulously crafted pre-trained model with carefully designed parameter-efficient tuning.
+However, PterRec's parameter-efficient tuning is closely linked to its specific pre-trained model, making it model-specific.
+Our PPR is model-agnostic, which makes our PPR more flexible.